 We encourage all Aboriginal and Torres Strait Islander financial counsellors and capability workers to attend.

 If you’re not eligible for sponsorship?

-We hope that your agency will pay for you to attend the conference.
+We hope your agency will pay for you to attend the conference.
 It's valuable for you to be there.
-We'll cover the ATSI forum day (ie still free for you).
+We'll cover the ATSI Forum day (ie still free for you).

 Know someone who should come, but isn’t in the ATSI Forum loop?

-Please pass on this information and suggest they give Lynda a call on at 0447 776 418.
-We’ve had some very grateful people over the years join up, who until then had no connection or support from an ATSI network.
+Please pass on this information and suggest they give Lynda a call on 0447 776 418.
+Over the years we’ve had some very grateful people join up, who until then had no connection or support from an ATSI network.

-The forum is for Aboriginal and Torres Strait Islander financial counsellors/financial capability workers or financial counsellors/financial capability workers who work predominately with Aboriginal and Torres Strait Islander clients.
+The forum is for Aboriginal and Torres Strait Islander financial counsellors/ financial capability workers or financial counsellors/financial capability workers who work predominantly with Aboriginal and Torres Strait Islander clients.

-This workshop is not for people who'd like to know more about working with indigenous clients, but are not yet working predominantly in this space.
+This workshop is not for people who'd like to know more about working with Indigenous clients, but are not yet working mainly in this space.
 If this is you or you are uncertain about whether you are invited to attend please contact Lynda.